 “The T-11 cell increase represents a general boost in the body’s specific defense status.
 Lymphocytes actively defend the health of the body by forming antibodies against pathogens and their toxins.
 T-cell lymphocytes originate from bone marrow and the thymus gland as small lymphocytes that identify and kill viruses, fungi, bacteria, and cancer cells.
 T-11 cell lymphocytes supply a fundamental antibody capability to keep the specific defense system strong.”
 (Source)

-Notes on Using Castor Oil Packs
+Castor Oil Packs for Thyroid

 While lying down for an hour during the pack treatment would certainly be a very relaxing thing, typically that isn’t an option for me (or for many busy people) — and try getting your kid to lie down for an hour.
 So this heating pad, or something similar, is very handy as you can keep the pack in place while you go about your daily routine.
 Plus it doubles as a cold pack.